 Day 5: CHILL-TIME IN THE MOUNTAINS

 Take a day to acclimatise in Namche Bazaar.
-Unwind in a yoga and meditation session by the peaks, visit the thriving Tibetan market and take a six-hour ramble to Khumjing Valley and back.
+Unwind in a yoga and meditation session by the peaks, visit the thriving Tibetan market and take a three-four hour steep hike up to Khumjing Valley and back.
 Book a massage at the lodge spa and watch the night sky come alive with stars

 Namche Bazaar is also known as the capital of the Khumbu Valley, and is one of the oldest towns in the region.
 Located 3,340 metres above sea level, it’s a great spot to pause and take stock as we acclimatise to the thinning mountain air.
 This is a day of down-time, and we’ll kick off in style with a nod to the tranquil spirit of the mountains.
 Climbing just 10 minutes or so to a gorgeous panorama overlooking Everest, Lhotse and Ama Dablam, we’ll follow ancient tradition by covering the ground and greeting the morning sun.
 Your guide has some knowledge of yoga and meditation, so this is a great opportunity for an impromptu session in the cool Himalayan air.
 True yogis should note that this is not an actual lesson; more of a guided improvisation.